Jaded-Encoding-Thaumaturgy/JET-guide/docs/sources/dvd-remux.md

     === "Ground Truth"

-        !!! warning "SD upscales do not qualify"
+        !!! warning "Upscales are not valid references"

             Note that SD upscales do not qualify as valid reference sources,
             as they are not native square pixel sources.